PoeHaH/devicedetector/README.md

 + `deviceDetector.detect(userAgent)` allows you to detect based on a given user agent string.
 If the argument is not supplied, navigator.userAgent is used.

+##Tests

+In the tests folder, you can find .txt files with 300 random user agent strings per device.
+This can be used to test with the supplied index.html.

+###results

+Phones & desktops are discoverred without issue.
+Tablets are detected correctly for 98%.